August faction incident: August plenary session

+Yun's speech did not gain the approval of the committee members and instead attracted a lot of criticism.
 Kim Il Sung's supporters heckled and berated the speakers rendering them almost inaudible and destroying their ability to persuade members.
 Kim Il Sung's supporters accused the opposition of being "anti-Party".
-Kim Il Sung, in response, neutralised the attack on him by promising to inaugurate changes and moderate the regime, promises which were never kept.
-He also proposed a vote on closure and terminating the discussion immediately.
+Kim Il Sung first accused him of slandering the party, and the other attendees asked him whether he was implying that the Workers' Party was a "fascist party".
+Kim Il Sung also neutralised the attack on him by promising to inaugurate changes and moderate the regime, promises which were never kept.
+Finally, Kim Il Sung said that there was no need to give the right to speak to anti-party members and counter-revolutionaries, so he moved that Yun should stop speaking immediately.
 The majority in the committee voted for the closure, with only seven members voting against.
 Ch'oe Ch'angik and Pak Ui-wan proposed revoking the decision on closure, which failed.
 Nam Il condemned Yun but proposed he should be allowed to finish his speech, which was also rejected.
 Seeing that he has no support, Yun left the hall and Kim declared a recess.

-Rest of the day was spent with loyalists making speeches supporting Kim and decrying his enemies.
-Ch'oe Ch'angik tried to make a speech attacking Kim Il Sung for concentrating the power of the party and the state in his own hands as well as criticising the party line on industrialisation which ignored widespread starvation among the North Korean people.
-However, he was silenced by Kim's supporters.
-After Yun did not return, Kim took advantage of this situation by accusing him of violating WPK bylaws and proposing to expel him from the Party; only head of trade unions So Hwi voted against.
-The plenum also voted to adopt a resolution condemning the "factionalist conspiracy".

-A few leaders of the Yan'an faction, including Yun Kong-hum and So Hwi, fled to China to escape the purges that followed the August plenum, while supporters of the Soviet faction and Yan'an faction were rounded up.
-Though Kim Tu-bong, the leader of the Yan'an faction and nominal Chairman of the Standing Committee of the Supreme People's Assembly, was not directly involved in the attempt on Kim Il Sung, he was ultimately purged in 1958, accused of being the "mastermind" of the plot.
-Kim Tu-bong "disappeared" after his removal from power, and likely was either executed or died in prison.